Burke County, North Carolina: Early history

+18th century

 In 1777, during the American Revolutionary War, Burke County was formed from Rowan County.
 It was named for Thomas Burke, then serving as a delegate to the Continental Congress (1777 to 1781).
 He was later elected as governor of North Carolina, serving one term from 1781 to 1782.
 The western Piedmont was settled by many Scots-Irish and German immigrants in the mid- to late 18th century.
 They were generally yeoman farmers and fiercely independent.

-As population increased, the county was divided to form other jurisdictions.
-In 1791, parts of Burke County and Rutherford County were combined to form Buncombe County.
-In 1833, parts of Burke and Buncombe Counties were combined to form Yancey County.
-In 1841, parts of Burke and Wilkes Counties were combined to form Caldwell County.
-In 1842, additional parts of Burke and Rutherford Counties were combined to form McDowell County.
-Finally, in 1861, parts of Burke, Caldwell, McDowell, Watauga, and Yancey Counties were combined to form Mitchell County.

 The Burke County Regiment participated in the Battle of Kings Mountain, which pitted Appalachian frontiersmen against the Loyalist forces of British commander Ferguson at Kings Mountain, SC, in the American Revolution.
 Rather than waiting for Ferguson to invade their territory, militiamen throughout the Blue Ridge who crossed over the mountains to meet the enemy were known as the Over Mountain Men.